A fool with a tool is still a fool

 > Total number of pages

-I don’t know who invented the nonsense of generally limiting a CV to a maximum of 1 – 2 pages but it was certainly someone who had no clue about the topic.
-Such a general target is foolish, simply because it doesn’t even distinguish between a 20-year-old career starter and a manager in his late fifties with a respectable international career.
-It also makes a difference whether you’ve been with the same company your entire life or have changed several times.
+I don’t know who invented the nonsense about always limiting a CV / résumé to a maximum of 1-2 pages but it was certainly someone who had no clue about the topic.
+Such a general target is foolish, simply because it doesn’t even distinguish between a 23-year-old graduate and a manager in her late forties with a respectable international career.
+It also makes a difference whether you’ve been with the same company for most of your professional life so far or have changed jobs several times.

 In fact, the number of pages does not matter.
-It is important that your CV is exciting to read and fulfills its purpose.
+It is important that your CV / résumé is exciting to read and fulfills its purpose.
 If it does, no one will stop reading it after the second page.
-If it doesn’t, even a CV with only two pages won’t convince the recipient.
-I am of the opinion that three pages usually suffice in general since you do not have to present everything at the same level of detail (see my advice on the presentation of work experience).
-However, I can imagine that a good CV can get a bit longer still in individual cases.
-At the same time, I do not know how someone in her fifties, who has climbed the career ladder for a long time, could create an interesting two-page document including all her relevant accomplishments.
+If it doesn’t, even a CV / résumé with only two pages won’t convince the recipient.
+I am of the opinion that three pages suffice in general since you do not have to present everything at the same level of detail (see my tips on how to present your work experience).
+However, I know that a great CV / résumé may become a bit longer still in individual cases.
+At the same time, I wouldn’t know how someone in his fifties, who has been climbing the career ladder for a long time, could create a compelling two-page document including all his relevant accomplishments.

-An elegant way to control the length of your CV is the use of attachments.
-This allows you to describe successfully completed projects, research work, publications etc. in more detail in the form of a separate document.
-Those who aren’t that interested in the details can skip it and will still have a sufficient overview of your career to date.
+An elegant way to control the length of your CV / résumé is the use of attachments.
+This allows you to describe successfully completed projects, research work, publications etc. in more detail in the form of separate documents.
+Readers who aren’t so interested in those details (yet) can skip them and thus get the wanted high-level understanding of all your achievements to date from your shortened CV / résumé faster.

-Ultimately, it is YOUR CV and YOU alone decide how you present yourself.
+Ultimately, it is YOUR CV / résumé and YOU alone decide how you present yourself best.
 This also applies to the number of pages.

-> Email course “How to Write a Power CV”
+> Email course “How to Write a Power CV / Résumé”

-Book my email course “How to Write a Power CV” now to implement these and many other tips and tricks step by step in your own CV in a very convenient way.
+Book my email course “How to Write a Power CV / Résumé” now to implement these and many other tips and tricks step by step in your own CV / résumé in a very convenient way.
 In each lesson, my concrete examples, instructions and tasks will help you to put theory into practice.
-This way, you can create a powerful CV for yourself quickly and easily.
+This way, you can create a powerful CV / résumé for yourself quickly and easily.

 Personal questions